Degri95/surfs_up/README.md

 ### Key differences
 - December has 183 less data points than June.
 (Around 10.76% Less)
-- Junes mean temperature is 3.9° higher than Decembers
+- June's mean temperature is 3.9° higher than December's.
-- Decembers standard deviation is .489° higher.
+- December's standard deviation is .489° higher.
-- Decembers minimum temperatures is 8° lower than Junes.
+- December's minimum temperatures is 8° lower than June's.
-- Junes 25th percentile is 8° higher than Decembers.
+- June's 25th percentile is 8° higher than December's.
-- Junes median is 4° higher than Decembers.
+- June's median is 4° higher than December's.
-- Junes 75th percentile is 3° higher than Decembers.
+- June's 75th percentile is 3° higher than December's.
-- Junes Maximum temperature is 2° higher than Decembers.
+- June's Maximum temperature is 2° higher than December's.

 ## Summary
 Comparing the two sets of statistics, the temperature doesn't seem to fluctuate very far from one another.
 Hawaii is somewhat close to the equator and is known for having warmer temperatures so it's somewhat to be expected.
-The mean and median tempurature for both months is above 70°, so I would say from this dataset the surf and ice cream shop would be sustainable year-round.
+The mean and median temperature for both months is above 70°, so I would say from this dataset the surf and ice cream shop would be sustainable year-round.

 ### Additional Queries
-additional queries that would further help this analysis would be to measure the historical percipitation statistics of June and december.
+Additional queries that would further help this analysis would be to measure the historical percipitation statistics of June and december.

 ![Prcp](/Resources/Prcp.PNG)